schell/renderling.xyz/content/devlog/index.md

 1. create a mipmap pyramid of the depth texture
 2. get the screen-space AABB of each object
 3. for each AABB, fetch the depth of the pyramid at the level where one pixel covers as much space as the AABB
-4. if the depth is greater than that of the aabb, cull
+4. if the depth is less than that of the aabb, cull

 This would involve at least two shaders, one to generate the depth pyramid and one to do the culling.